Self Building

 The schematic design will then be used during design development in which the design team will deliberate the costs associated with creating that space.

-Each subsequent phase of blueprints includes a greater amount of information to allow the client to study all the details on each stage in order to provide comments in a structured manner.
+Each subsequent phase of blueprints includes a greater amount of information to allow the client to study all the details at each stage to provide comments in a structured manner.

 3. Preconstruction

 As the name suggests, this phase precedes the actual construction stage.
-Preconstruction varies from one project to other but it is basically the point at which the client chooses a team to undertake the project.
+Preconstruction varies from one project to another but it is the point at which the client chooses a team to undertake the project.

 In the case of a design-build project, this is the stage at which you should pick your design-build team.
 Quite often, this team comprises a construction company and a design company that bids for your project as a joint team.